 Chatham works with borrowers to quantify potential breakage costs in consideration of the plans for the underlying asset and provides what-if scenarios to help quantify possible outcomes.

 Chatham reviews and negotiates over 3,000 ISDAs annually, giving us unmatched insight into which provisions are negotiable with different lenders and what may be appropriate for different sponsors and borrowing situations, allowing a borrower to quickly get to market terms independent of or in conjunction with a borrower’s outside counsel.

 Derivatives experts with unmatched perspective

 Chatham brings transparency to each of these components and leverages its expertise and market awareness to ensure that the borrower gets best possible terms and has no surprises over the term of the swap.
 Chatham is the market leading advisor for interest rate swaps, executing over 7,000 swaps every year.
-And with over 600 employees globally, 3,000 clients, and $750 billion in transaction volume annually, Chatham helps private equity investors maximise their value in the capital markets, every day.
+And with over 700 employees globally, 3,500 clients, and $1 trillion in transaction volume annually, Chatham helps private equity investors maximise their value in the capital markets, every day.

 Ready to execute an interest rate swap?